 Common issues

 The most common complaint with pantiles is loose or broken tiles.
 As with most tiles, they can break over time and become loose in strong winds but are usually easy to replace.
-A regular roof inspection should catch problems like growing moss, which can be scrubbed away to increase the lifespan of the tiles.
+A regular roof inspection should catch problems like growing moss, which you can be scrub away to increase the lifespan of the tiles.
 It’s best to use lime mortar (as opposed to the harder cement mortar) for repair work, as it’s breathable and flexible, so is easier to remove from tiles when carrying out necessary repairs.

 The downside of using lime mortar is that you can experience failure of ‘parging’.
 This is when lime mortar, which has been used to ‘parge’ the underside of pantiles, fails.
 Typical signs of this tend to be loose tiles, draughts and potentially even water penetration.
 The good news is it’s relatively easy to fix; it simply requires a new lime mortar to be applied in order to replace the deteriorated sections.